joshnthny89/IT-portfolio/Linux-Labs/Lab-09-Incident-Response/README.md

 ---

-## Step 1 – Identify Investigation Context
+## Step 1 – Establish the Investigation Context

-Collected the current date and active user.
+The investigation began by documenting the current date and identifying the active user account.
+Recording this information establishes the investigation timeline and identifies the user context associated with the system.

 ### Commands Used